DevExpress-Examples/winforms-overlay-form-display-custom-button/Readme.md

 The `OverlayWindowCompositePainter` object composes the drawing logic in the `OverlayImagePainter` and `OverlayTextPainter` objects and is passed to the `SplashScreenManager.ShowOverlayForm` method.

-The actual operation performed while the Overlay Form is shown is implemented using the cancellable task available the .NET Framework Class Labrary (Task Parallel Library (TPL)).
+The actual operation performed while the Overlay Form is shown is implemented using the cancellable task available with the .NET Framework Class Library (Task Parallel Library (TPL)).